Plucks Gutter: Amenities

 In the hamlet is a riverside inn with a holiday caravan and lodge park, and facilities for non-residential riverside moorings.

 The old ferry cottage (an earlier public house), is the eponymous 'House at Plucks Gutter' and was the inspiration for the book of the same name by Manning Coles.
 The freeholder of the cottage has an obligation to provide services to any officer of one of 'His Majesty's Ships of War' lying in the Wantsum Channel as payment to the Crown for the rights to operate the ferry.

 Fishing on the river is controlled by the Wantsum Angling Association and Plucks Gutter is a location for fishing competitions; Pike, bream and roach are most commonly caught, with ducks, swans and kingfishers seen.
-Representatives from two of local rowing clubs (Kent College Canterbury Rowing Club and Spitfire Boat Club), undergoing medium- to long- distance inland water "steady state" training.
+Representatives from two of local rowing clubs (The King’s School Canterbury Boat Club and Spitfire Boat Club), undergoing medium- to long- distance inland water "steady state" training.

 River trips run from Sandwich to Plucks Gutter.